jaishi06/Blended-Labs-2025-26-Even/README.md

-# Lab 5 – Build a Database Server (AWS)
+# Lab 6 – Scale and Load Balance Your Architecture

 ## Author

 * **Name**: JAISHIKAA S
 * **Register Number**: 212224060103
-* **Date of Submission**: 29.05.2026
+* **Date of Submission**: 29/05/2026
 ---

+## Title

+Scale and Load Balance Your Architecture

+---

 ## Objective

-The objective of this experiment is to understand how to deploy and configure a database server in AWS.
-This lab focuses on launching an EC2 instance, installing a database management system (DBMS), configuring basic database settings, creating a sample database, and validating connectivity to the database server.
+The objective of this lab is to understand how to design a scalable and highly available architecture on AWS using Auto Scaling and Elastic Load Balancing.
+This experiment focuses on distributing incoming traffic across multiple EC2 instances, automatically scaling resources based on demand, and validating fault tolerance.

 ---

 ## Prerequisites

-* Basic understanding of cloud computing concepts
+* Basic knowledge of Amazon EC2 and VPC
+* Completion of previous labs (IAM, EC2, EBS, Database Server)
-* AWS account or AWS Academy Lab access
+* AWS Academy Lab access
-* An existing VPC and EC2 knowledge (from previous labs)
-* Basic knowledge of Linux commands and SQL
+* Stable internet connection

 ---